Reactions of Aromatic Molecules

-In planning the synthesis of simple aromatic compounds, it’s vital to know some tricks for changing ortho-, para- directors into meta- directors, and vice versa!
+In planning the synthesis of simple benzene derivatives and other aromatic compounds, it’s vital to know some tricks for changing ortho-, para- directors into meta- directors, and vice versa!
 Here we go into detail on how to do these “reversals of polarity”.
 Visual summary:

 Last time we talked about the importance of choosing the correct “order of operations” in the synthesis of aromatic compounds [See post: Aromatic Synthesis (1): Order of Operations].

 If you’re planning a synthesis of a disubstituted benzene derivative containing an ortho-, para- director and a meta– director, you need to choose the order of operations wisely:

 - To obtain the para– (or ortho- ) product —-> install the ortho- , para- director first

 - To obtain the meta– product —-> install the meta- director first

 How would you synthesize this molecule, which has two ortho-, para- directors oriented meta– to each other?